 - An AC adapter can be plugged into a UPS to help protect the ISY from power outages and power surges.
-The PLM cannot be plugged into a UPS. - Powering the ISY using a separate AC adapter may help improve (by a small amount) the signal strength of the INSTEON PLM. - Port A is an RJ-45 connector used to attach your INSTEON PLM to the ISY.
+The PLM cannot be plugged into a UPS. - Powering the ISY using a separate AC adapter may help improve (by a small amount) the signal strength of the INSTEON PLM.

+Port A is an RJ-45 connector used to attach your INSTEON PLM to the ISY.
 This allows the ISY to communicate with your INSTEON devices.
-Please use a standard Category 5e network patch cable (included) to connect between your ISY and the PLM.
-WARNING: DO NOT use this port to connect to an Ethernet router or switch. - Port B (ISY-99i Series ONLY) is a 9-pin female RS-232 serial port used for initial configuration for users without a DHCP-enabled network, or for advanced troubleshooting.
-Please use a standard 9-pin null-modem serial cable (included with the PRO version) to connect your ISY to your PC's serial port. - The Monitor port (ISY-994i Series ONLY) is a micro USB port used for initial configuration for users without a DCHP-enabled network, or for advanced troubleshooting.
-Please use a standard micro USB cable to connect your ISY to an available USB port on your PC. - The Network jack is used to attach the ISY to your Ethernet network.
+Please use a standard Category 5e network patch cable (included) to connect your ISY to the PLM.
+WARNING: DO NOT use this port to connect to an Ethernet router or switch.

+Port B (ISY-99i Series ONLY) is a 9-pin female RS-232 serial port used for initial configuration for users without a DHCP-enabled network, or for advanced troubleshooting.
+Please use a standard 9-pin null-modem serial cable (included with the PRO version) to connect your ISY to your PC's serial port.

+The Monitor port (ISY-994i Series ONLY) is a micro USB port used for initial configuration for users without a DCHP-enabled network, or for advanced troubleshooting.
+Please use a standard micro USB cable to connect your ISY to an available USB port on your PC.

+The Network jack is used to attach the ISY to your Ethernet network.
 Use a standard Category 5e network patch cable (included) to plug your ISY into an available network jack on your router or switch.
 If connecting directly to a PC for programming, please use an Ethernet cross-over cable (not included).
 WARNING: DO NOT use this port to connect to an INSTEON PLM.

-NOTE: Your ISY may also include an externally accessible SD card slot.
-Please DO NOT remove the SD card while the ISY is running.
-ISY's without an external SD slot must be opened in order to replace the SD card.

-For instructions on replacing your SD card, please see Appendix C: Replacing / Upgrading Your SD Card.

-2.0 Installation
+2 Installation